kellya9510/MENTOS/README.md

 ### Evaluate the MENTOS quality

 To assess the quality of MENTOS annotations, we conducted a human evaluation on 100 randomly sampled dialogues.
-Four annotators independently rated each assistant utterance across three mental state categories—**Belief**, **Emotion**, and **Intent**—using four evaluation criteria per category, each on a 1–3 scale.
+Four annotators independently rated each assistant utterance across three mental state types (**Belief**, **Emotion**, and **Intent**) using four evaluation criteria per category, each on a 1–3 scale.
 To measure inter-annotator reliability, we report Gwet’s AC1, which is robust against prevalence and marginal distribution biases.
 Across all categories and criteria, AC1 values ranged from 0.6 to 0.8, indicating substantial agreement among annotators.

 The evaluation was performed using the following command: